coecms/era5/README.md

   Download ERA5 variables, to be preferred  if adding a new variable, if month argument is not passed  then the entire year will be downloaded.
-By default downloads hourly data in netcdf format.
+By default it downloads hourly data in netcdf format.

 Options:
 +  -q, --queue                     Create json file to add request to queue